dougsland/fedora-packaging/README.md

 # fedora-packaging

-A quick documentation how to setup a Fedora Packager env with Vagrant + libvirt to manage **official fedora packages**.
+A quick documentation how to setup a Fedora Packager env with `Vagrant + libvirt` to manage **official fedora packages**.

-## 1. Setting Fedora
+## 1. Setting Vagrant and libvirt in Fedora

 Before creating a Vagrant Virtual Machine with all tools required for Fedora packaging lets install the software needed in the HOST machine